+- The ending.
+Holy mackerel, the ending.
 Woody leaves a note for Andy to take his toys to Bonnie.
 When Andy brings them to her, Andy takes them out and introduces them to her, playing with her and with them for one last time.
 One of the last shots of the movie is Andy, about to drive off to college, waving goodbye to Bonnie as she stands on the front porch, Buzz and Woody in her arms.
 As she waves goodbye, she picks up Woody's arm to make him "wave" goodbye.
 What makes this more heart-wrenching is that as Andy is taking the toys out, he takes Woody out last, not knowing how he got in the box.
 When Bonnie recognizes him as her cowboy doll, she reaches for him, but Andy slightly pulls Woody back.
 This is when he tells her how Woody would always be there for her.
 And after the whole playtime sequence, as Andy is driving away, Woody says, "So long, partner."
 Andy was surprised because, for a moment, it seemed like Woody was ACTUALLY waving goodbye to him, which, he WAS.
 And also the line, "Thanks guys..."
 It was a true farewell to childhood.
 It hit too close to home with a major demographic for the movie, and that is college students, or people who have just recently crossed the thin line into adulthood from childhood.

-"Sorry, Cowboy.
+Chatter Telephone: "I'm sorry, Cowboy.
 They broke me."

 - Andy's mom gasps as the realization that her son is really leaving finally sinks in.
 And then her line shortly after the gasp.
 It's failproof:

 Andy's mom: I know.
 It's just...I wish I could always be with you. *sob*

+- The fact that this movie came out the weekend many high schools across the US had their graduation ceremonies.
 The movie's timing can be even more powerful for people who saw the first film while in grade school, and got to see the last one after graduating from college.
 They grew up with Woody, Buzz, and all the other toys, and the third film was truly the end of childhood: They have to go out into the wider world and find their own place in it.
 The final scene of the movie, when Andy says goodbye to all his toys, isn't just him saying goodbye: It's all of us, who followed the toys for all those years, saying goodbye, not only to them, but to our childhoods, and our teenage years.
 When Woody waves to Andy, he also waves goodbye to all of us, who shared the journey with him.